reactjs/react.dev/src/content/learn/sharing-state-between-components.md

   - `Panel`
   - `Panel`

-In this example, it's the `Accordion` component.
+In this example, it's the `Accordion` Component.
 Since it's above both panels and can control their props, it will become the "source of truth" for which panel is currently active.
 Make the `Accordion` Component pass a hardcoded value of `isActive` (for example, `true`) to both panels:

 <Sandpack>